NicholasBallard/random-password/README.md

 Generates a user-specified length password, with a sensible / magical default of 10 character length otherwise.

 The generated password is guaranteed to include at least one uppercase letter, one lowercase, one digit, and one special character (punctuation).

+Plus, this program copies the password to your clipboard, on Windows, Mac, or Linux.
+Saves you a few clicks and key presses!

 ## Setting Up